Bariatric Surgery Options

 Bariatric surgery is not “one size fits all.”
 There is no specific procedure that is best for every patient.
 Factors that impact the choice of procedure include the patient’s age, current state of health, current weight and desired outcome.
 Other factors, such as a desire to get pregnant, and the ability to begin and maintain an exercise regimen, must be considered.

 The Center for Weight Loss Surgery (CWLS) offers the most options for bariatric surgery in Northwest Ohio.
-We perform four laparoscopic or minimal invasive bariatric surgical procedures which include:
+We perform four laparoscopic or minimally invasive bariatric surgical procedures which include:

 The Roux-en-Y gastric bypass creates a small pouch out of the uppermost part of the stomach and also bypasses part of the small intestine.
 This causes the patient to eat less and also to absorb less of the food eaten which reduces caloric intake.